-The symbols used in grading are as follows: A, excellent; B, well above average; C, average; D, below average; F, failure.
-In computing grade point averages: A equals 4; B equals 3; C equals 2; D equals 1; F equals 0.
+The symbols used in grading are as follows: A = excellent; B = well above average; C = average; D = below average; F = failure.
+In computing grade point averages: A = 4; B = 3; C = 2; D = 1; F = 0.
 No grade below "C" is acceptable for graduate credit in the MBA program, either foundation-level or upper-level.
-To graduate, MBA students are required to have at least a 3.0 grade point average in all graded upper-level courses (numbered 600 and above).
-At least 24 upper-level hours must be taken on a graded basis, including all required upper-level courses.
-For all upper-level courses, a student will be allowed to have a maximum of two courses with a grade of 'C' included in their MBA program.
+To graduate, 3+2 MBA students are required to have at least a 3.0 School of Business grade point average in all graded upper-level MBA courses (numbered 600 and above).
+At least 30 upper-level hours must be taken on a graded basis, including all required upper-level courses.
+Except in the case of provisionally admitted students, for all upper-level courses (600-level), a student will be allowed to have a maximum of two courses with a grade of 'C' included in their MBA program.
 A student receiving a grade of 'C' or below in an upper-level MBA course may retake the course, but only one time.